AhmedElsherbini/ISEScan_stats/README.md

 Here you have the "frequency" of each family in your genomes

-Important: this analysi igores the copy number (nIS)
+Important: this analysi igores the copy number (nIS).

 2- "prefix"_presence absence.xlsx  (The more detailed one).